indigoUan/ScarletEnginePublic/README.md

 ## [plainenglish](https://github.com/indigouan/plainenglish) (all targets)
 This library is for the Plainenglish script implementation of the engine.
-You can install plainenglish by running `haxelib git hxvm-lua https://github.com/indigouan/plainenglish.git` in your cmd.
+You can install plainenglish by running `haxelib git plainenglish https://github.com/indigouan/plainenglish.git` in your cmd.

 ## [linc_discord_rpc](https://github.com/Aidan63/linc_discord-rpc) (C++ targets only)
 This library adds the Discord Rich Presence API to the engine.